threefatkids/ntcllx/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @ nitecallx@gmail.com
-- If you have any great sources to learn Ruby please email.
-Thanks!
+- If you have any great sources to learn or want to offer any of your knowledge.
+I love learning new stuff.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: If you dont learn something new everyday. its time to retire and find something else.

 <!---
 ntcllx/ntcllx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.